symphonyoss/bot-unfurl/README.md

 * specify how [Jolokia](https://jolokia.org/) is configured (used for server-side monitoring)
 * specify a blacklist of host names that the bot should never, under any circumstances, unfurl
-  * The blacklist can either be provided inline in the configuration file, in a separate text file (entries separated by whitespace), or both (in which case the two lists are merged and de-duped).
-The blacklist file may be hosted anywhere that can be read by [`clojure.core/slurp`](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/slurp).
+  * The blacklist can either be provided inline in the configuration file, in separate text files (blacklist entries separated by whitespace in each file), or both (in which case the two lists are merged and de-duped).
+Each blacklist file may be hosted anywhere that can be read by [`clojure.core/slurp`](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/slurp).
   * Note that host names are matched "end to end", so if the blacklist contains an entry such as ".xxx", all host names that end with ".xxx" will be ignored (blacklisted)